 The 6-bit coarse ADC word and 7-bit residue word are added together and corrected in the digital error correction logic to generate the output word.
-The result is a 12-bit parallel digital CMOS-compatible word, coded as twos complement.
+The result is a 12-bit parallel digital CMOS compatible word, coded as twos complement.

-APPLYING THE AD6640

-Encoding the AD6640
+APPLYING THE AD6640 Encoding the AD6640

-Best performance is obtained by driving the encode pins differentially.
+A valid ENCODE clock must be present on the AD6640 before the application of AV{CC} (5 V).
+Best performance is obtained by driving the ENCODE pins differentially.
 However, the AD6640 is also designed to interface with TTL and CMOS logic families.
 The source used to drive the ENCODE pin(s) must be clean and free from jitter.
-Sources with excessive jitter will limit SNR (reference Equation 1 under "Noise Floor and SNR").
+Sources with excessive jitter will limit SNR (see the first equation under the Noise Floor and SNR section).

-Figure 25.
-Single-Ended TTL/CMOS Encode
+Figure 7.
+Single-Ended TTL/CMOS ENCODE

-The AD6640 encode inputs are connected to a differential input stage (see Figure 3 under EQUIVALENT CIRCUITS).
-With no input signal connected to either ENCODE pin, the voltage dividers bias the inputs to 1.6 volts.
-For TTL or CMOS usage, the encode source should be connected to ENCODE, Pin 3.
+The AD6640 ENCODE inputs are connected to a differential input stage (see Figure 3).
+With no input signal connected to either ENCODE pin, the voltage dividers bias the inputs to 1.6 V. For TTL or CMOS usage, the ENCODE source should be connected to ENCODE, Pin 3.
 ENCODE should be decoupled using a low inductance or microwave chip capacitor to ground.

-If a logic threshold other than the nominal 1.6 V is required, the following equations show how to use an external resistor, Rx, to raise or lower the trip point (see Figure 3; R1 = 17 k Ω , R2 = 8 k Ω).
+If a logic threshold other than the nominal 1.6 V is required, the following equations show how to use an external resistor, Rx, to raise or lower the trip point (see Figure 3; R1 = 17 k Ω and R2 = 8 k Ω).

-$$V_I = \frac{5R2Rx}{R1R2 + R1Rx + R2Rx}$$ to lower logic threshold.
+$$V_l = \frac{5R2Rx}{R1R2 + R1Rx + R2Rx}$$ to lower logic threshold.

-Figure 26.
-Lower Logic Threshold for Encode
+Figure 8.
+Lower Logic Threshold for ENCODE

-$$V_I = \frac{5R2}{R2 + \frac{R1R_X}{R1 + R_X}}$$ to raise logic threshold.
+$$V_l = \frac{5R2}{R2 + \frac{R1Rx}{R1 + Rx}}$$ to raise logic threshold.

-Figure 27.
-Raise Logic Threshold for Encode
+Figure 9.
+Raise Logic Threshold for ENCODE

-While the single-ended encode will work well for many applications, driving the encode differentially will provide increased performance.
+While the single-ended ENCODE will work well for many applications, driving the ENCODE differentially will provide increased performance.
 Depending on circuit layout and system noise, a 1 dB to 3 dB improvement in SNR can be realized.
-It is not recommended that differential TTL logic be used however, because most TTL families that support complementary outputs are not delay or slew rate matched.
-Instead, it is recommended that the encode signal be ac-coupled into the ENCODE and ENCODE pins.
+It is not recommended that differential TTL logic be used because most TTL families that support complementary outputs are not delay or slew rate matched.
+Instead, it is recommended that the ENCODE signal be ac-coupled into the ENCODE and ENCODE pins.

 The simplest option is shown below.
-The low jitter TTL signal is coupled with a limiting resistor, typically 100 ohms, to the primary side of an RF transformer (these transformers are inexpensive and readily available; part number in Figure 28 is from Mini-Circuits).
-The secondary side is connected to the ENCODE and ENCODE pins of the converter.
-Since both encode inputs are self-biased, no additional components are required.
+The low jitter TTL signal is coupled with a limiting resistor, typically $100~\Omega$, to the primary side of an RF transformer (these transformers are inexpensive and readily available; part number in Figure 10 is from Mini-Circuits).
+The secondary side is connected to the ENCODE and \overline{ENCODE} pins of the converter.
+Since both ENCODE inputs are self-biased, no additional components are required.

-Figure 28.
-TTL Source - Differential Encode
+Figure 10.
+TTL Source-Differential ENCODE

 A clean sine wave may be substituted for a TTL clock.
-In this case, the matching network is shown below.
+In this case, the matching network is shown.
 Select a transformer ratio to match source and load impedances.
-The input impedance of the AD6640 encode is approximately 11 k Ω differentially.
-Therefore "R," shown in the Figure 29, may be any value that is convenient for available drive power.
+The input impedance of the AD6640 ENCODE is approximately 11 k Ω differentially.
+Therefore the "R," shown in the Figure 11, may be any value that is convenient for available drive power.

-Figure 29.
-Sine Source - Differential Encode
+Figure 11.
+Sine Source-Differential ENCODE

-If a low jitter ECL clock is available, another option is to accouple a differential ECL signal to the encode input pins as shown below.
+If a low jitter ECL clock is available, another option is to ac-couple a differential ECL signal to the ENCODE input pins as shown in Figure 12.
 The capacitors shown here should be chip capacitors but do not need to be of the low inductance variety.

-Figure 30.
-Differential ECL for Encode
+Figure 12.
+Differential ECL for ENCODE